Hotel & Hospitality FF&E

 Procurement risks

-These are the details that usually decide whether overseas furniture procurement feels controlled or chaotic.
+Small details decide whether overseas furniture procurement stays controlled.

 Late scope freeze